AlvaroMaceda/notesclub/README.md

 export REACT_APP_NOTESCLUB_FRONT_BASE_URL=http://localhost:3001
 ```

-Then  run `source ~/.bash_profile` or open a new console to apply the changes.
+Then, run `source ~/.bash_profile` or open a new console to apply the changes.

 ### Start server
 ```